The Seahawks could join teams sitting out games in protest: ‘Anything’s possible’

 “He urged us to really think about what we want to say to those people and know that we do have the power to have effect.”

 Carroll had a number of Zoom meetings with his players after police killed George Floyd, an unarmed Black man in Minneapolis.
-Those conversation continued throughout the summer, and picked up again this week after police shot Jacob Blake in Kenosha, Wis., on Sunday.
+Those conversation continued throughout the summer, and picked up again this week after police shot Jacob Blake in Kenosha, Wisconsin, on Sunday.

 “The fact that this occurred again, the Jacob Blake (shooting), in plain view, plain sight and all that, it is just such a horrific thing,” Carroll said.
 “It is just ridiculous — it continues to be a real problem … and anybody who doesn’t recognize that isn’t paying attention.”